TheHive-Project/CortexDocs/analyzer_requirements.md

 ### Patrowl
 Get the current [Patrowl](https://github.com/Patrowl/PatrowlManager) report for a fdqn, a domain or an IP address.

-The analyzer comes in only one flavor. **Patrowl_GetReport**
+The analyzer comes in only one flavor called **Patrowl_GetReport**.

 #### Requirements
-You need a running [Patrowl](https://github.com/Patrowl/PatrowlManager)

-You need to install a [Patrowl](https://github.com/Patrowl/PatrowlManager) instance or to have access to one to use the analyzer.
+You need a running [Patrowl](https://github.com/Patrowl/PatrowlManager) instance or to have access to one to use the analyzer.
 Supply the following parameters to the analyzer in order to use it:

 - `url`: The PatrowlManager service URL
 - `api_key`: A valid API Key of a Patrowl user